subratamondal1/document-extraction/README.md

    file_bytes = np.asarray(bytearray(uploaded_image.read()), dtype=np.uint8)
    image = cv2.imdecode(file_bytes, cv2.IMREAD_COLOR)
    ```
-   - **Description**: Converts the uploaded file into an OpenCV-readable format.
-The image is decoded into a BGR color format.
+   - **Description**: Converts the uploaded image file into a NumPy array and decodes it into an OpenCV-compatible BGR format image.

 2. **Check Image Validity**
    ```python
    if image is None:
        raise ValueError("Error: Unable to read the image.
 Please upload a valid image file.")
    ```
-   - **Description**: Ensures that the image was loaded correctly.
-If the image is invalid, an error is raised.
+   - **Description**: Ensures the image was loaded correctly.
+If the image cannot be read, an error is raised.

 3. **Convert Image to PIL Format**
    ```python
    pil_image = Image.fromarray(cv2.cvtColor(image, cv2.COLOR_BGR2RGB))
    ```
-   - **Description**: Converts the image from OpenCV’s BGR format to RGB and then to a PIL Image object for easier manipulation.
+   - **Description**: Converts the image from OpenCV's BGR format to RGB format and then to a PIL Image object for easier manipulation.

 4. **Enhance Contrast**
    ```python
    contrast_enhancer = ImageEnhance.Contrast(pil_image)
    pil_image = contrast_enhancer.enhance(1.5)
    ```
    - **Description**: Increases the contrast of the image by a factor of 1.5.
-This step makes the text stand out more against the background.
+This step helps make the text stand out more against the background.

 5. **Enhance Color Saturation**
    ```python
    color_enhancer = ImageEnhance.Color(pil_image)
    pil_image = color_enhancer.enhance(1.5)
    ```
-   - **Description**: Enhances the color saturation by a factor of 1.5.
-This makes the colors in the image more vivid, which can further improve text visibility.
+   - **Description**: Enhances the color saturation by a factor of 1.5, making the colors more vivid and improving text visibility.

 6. **Convert Back to OpenCV Format**
    ```python
    enhanced_image = cv2.cvtColor(np.array(pil_image), cv2.COLOR_RGB2BGR)
    ```
-   - **Description**: Converts the enhanced image back to the BGR format for further processing in OpenCV.
+   - **Description**: Converts the enhanced image back to OpenCV's BGR format for further processing.

-7. **Apply Optional Denoising**
+7. **Optional: Apply Mild Denoising**
    ```python
    denoised_image = cv2.fastNlMeansDenoisingColored(enhanced_image, None, 10, 10, 7, 21)
    ```
-   - **Description**: Applies mild denoising to reduce any remaining noise in the image, which may have been intensified by the previous enhancements.
+   - **Description**: Applies mild denoising to reduce any noise in the image, which might have been enhanced along with the contrast and saturation.
+This step is optional.

 8. **Convert Back to PIL Format**
    ```python